ibikecph/ibikecph-scripts/README.md

-ibikecph_osrm_setup
+osrm_setup
 ===================

-Setup for the ibikecph.dk route server
+Setup for the ibikecph.dk route server.
+Please note that these files work with a specific version of OSRM, currently our own custom branch at https://github.com/ibikecph/Project-OSRM/tree/ibikecph_alpha.